mohiljainmj/jain-portfolio/page3.md

 User 2 -

-- Can you tell me what you think this is?
-- COVID 19 Dashboard
+1. Can you tell me what you think this is?
+COVID 19 Dashboard

-- Can you describe to me what this is telling you?
-- It is telling me about the number of COVID 19 cases in the first three months of the pandemic.
+2. Can you describe to me what this is telling you?
+It is telling me about the number of COVID 19 cases in the first three months of the pandemic.

-- Is there anything you find surprising or confusing?
-- The arrangement of the graphs.
+3. Is there anything you find surprising or confusing?
+The arrangement of the graphs.

-- Who do you think is the intended audience for this?
-- Healthcare workers, researchers and general population.
+4. Who do you think is the intended audience for this?
+Healthcare workers, researchers and general population.

-- Is there anything you would change or do differently?
+5. Is there anything you would change or do differently?
+I would be doing the below mentioned changes.
 - I would rearrange the graphs.
 Displaying Confirmed, In Treatment, Recovered and Death.
 - I would add active cases and recovered cases widgets.
 - I would provide a legend for the blue color used.
 - Chart titles need to be aligned with what is being displayed.

 # Step five: Build your solution